-Trump's tall task: Finding jobs for America's 'forgotten people'
+Millions of Americans are still struggling to find jobs

 He's thrown out some wild numbers.
 He's said the true unemployment rate is 42% and that 94 million Americans are sidelined from the workforce.
 There's no data to back that up.
 CNNMoney (and many others) have debunked those claims.

 But Trump does have a point: The current economy hardly feels like "full employment."
 In fact, once you dig into the numbers, you know why.
-Too many people are stuck in part-time jobs, and too few people are working at all in their "prime years" between ages 25 and 54.
+Too many people are stuck in part-time jobs, and not enough people are working at all in their "prime years" between ages 25 and 54.

 Related: Here's Trump's record on the middle class